 Dr. Ani Pujiastuti (2017) teaches and directs the Writing Center (the first in Indonesia) at President University (West Java).
 Her dissertation ‘Language Socialization in the Workplace: Immigrant Workers’ Language Practice within a Multilingual Workplace’ is a workplace linguistic ethnography in which she examines how co-workers from diverse backgrounds communicate and further develop language and literacy skills on the job.

-Dr. Brian Seilstad (2018) is Associate director of the Office of International Programs and Assistant Professor in the School of Humanities and Social Sciences at Al Akhawayn University in Ifrane, Morocco.
+Dr. Brian Seilstad (2018) is the Dean of Global Engagement at the American College Casablanca.
+He previously was Associate director of the Office of International Programs and Assistant Professor in the School of Humanities and Social Sciences at Al Akhawayn University in Ifrane, Morocco.
 His dissertation ‘Adolescent Newcomer Programming in Superdiverse Contexts: Continua, Trajectories, Ideologies, and Outcomes’ examines newly arrived students’ experiences.

 Dr. Ya-Ting Shih (2012) is Assistant Professor in the Department of Teaching Chinese as a Second Language at Chung Yuan University.
 In her dissertation ‘Taiwanese-Guoyu Bilingual Children and Adults’ Sibilant Production Patterns’, she examined the acquisition and production of sibilants in two languages in a context of language contact and shift.
 Her research interests include phonetics and second and bilingual language acquisition.